 I am such a fan of simple cookie recipes.
 It is so hot in Australia throughout December, so really the last place you really want to be is in front of the oven.
 But with the air conditioner turned up, you can whip up a batch of these cookies in about 30 minutes.
 And trust me, it’s totally worth it.

-You start by mixing together your dairy-free butter, sugars and vanilla until creamy, and then add in the egg.
+You start by mixing together your dairy-free butter and sugars until creamy, and then add in the egg and vanilla.
 This is also where you can tint the batter a bright shade of red, remembering that when you add the dry ingredients, the cocoa powder will dull down the colour.
-If you don’t love using artificial colour you can leave this out as it wont change the flavour, just the appearance.

 Tips for perfect red velvet crinkle cookies